Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Related Work

+Beyond implicit embeddings, structural and symbolic representations, such as scene graphs~\cite{xu2017scene,zellers2018neural,tang2020unbiased,zhong2021learning}, have attracted significant attention.
+These works aim to abstract visual scenes into concise representations, demonstrating special benefits in diverse domains, including vision-language modeling~\cite{yu2021ernie,pan2022contrastive,mitra2023compositional,herzig2023incorporating} and various downstream tasks~\cite{hudson2019learning, zhong2020comprehensive, ji2020action, hughes2022hydra, Kalithasan2023NSRM}.
+Resembling the concept of structural representations, visual tables are presented in the hierarchical text, yet deliver \textbf{richer semantics} through free-form language.

-Another line of works explores the in-context capability of frozen LLMs for VQA~\cite{hu2022promptcap,filling2023, pica2022,kat2021,revive2022,prophet2023,RASO2023, mmreasoner2023, VidIL2022, hakimov2023}.
-These methods typically convert visual inputs into text (\eg, image captions, object tags), then retrieve knowledge from knowledge bases (e.g., Wikipedia~\cite{wikipedia2014}, ConceptNet~\cite{conceptnet2004}) and/or frozen LLMs (e.g., GPT3), and finally perform text reasoning using frozen LLMs with in-context examples.
-Particularly, to facilitate final answer generation, multiple methods are proposed, such as generating answer candidates~\cite{prophet2023,RASO2023}, generating question-aware image captions~\cite{hu2022promptcap}, and generating additional image captions by proactively ask questions~\cite{filling2023}.
-Unlike these works, our \textbf{single} generator model learns to compress a comprehensive visual knowledge base, without the need for \textbf{manually} selecting off-the-shelf vision APIs (e.g., image captioners, object detectors), external knowledge sources, or high-quality in-context examples.
+Another line of works explores text-based visual representation~\cite{hu2022promptcap,filling2023, pica2022,kat2021,revive2022,prophet2023,RASO2023, mmreasoner2023, VidIL2022, hakimov2023}.
+These methods typically convert visual inputs into text (\eg, image captions, object tags), then retrieve knowledge from knowledge bases (\eg, Wikipedia~\cite{wikipedia2014}, ConceptNet~\cite{conceptnet2004}) and/or frozen LLMs (\eg, GPT3), and finally perform text reasoning using frozen LLMs with in-context examples.
+Unlike these works, our \textbf{single} generator model learns to compress a comprehensive visual knowledge base, \textbf{without the need} for manually selecting off-the-shelf vision APIs (\eg, image captioners, object detectors), external knowledge sources, or high-quality in-context examples.